oracle-livelabs/sprints/oci/sprint-create-qs-project/sprint-create-qs-project.md

 ## Create a Query Service Project

 A Query Service project is a collection of tables, worksheets, and queries related to a common theme or task.
-Every project will provide access to schemas and external table definitions that are derived (synchronized) from logical entities in the Data Catalog instance that you choose when you create the project.
+Every project can provide access to schemas and external table definitions that are derived (synchronized) from logical entities in the Data Catalog instance that can associate with your new the project.
+Alternatively, you can create a Query Service project without associating it  with any existing Data Catalog instance.
+You can create and query external Object Storage tables using files in public and private Object Storage buckets.
 A schema in a Query Service project is a collection of related tables.
 When you query a table in a schema you need to reference the schema and table in the schema using the syntax **`schema_name.table_name`**.

+>**Note:** To learn how to create an OCI Data Catalog instance and how to harvest a data asset from Oracle Object Storage buckets, see the [Access the Data Lake using Autonomous Database and Data Catalog](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=877) LiveLabs workshop.

 1. Sign in to the Oracle Cloud Infrastructure Console using your tenancy, username, and password.
 The **Console** Home page is displayed.
 Open the **Navigation** menu and click **Analytics & AI**.
 Under **Data Lake**, click **Query Service**.